Teaching & Academic Contributions

 - PharmD Courses:

-- P162: Pharmaceutics II (as coordinator)
+- Pharmaceutics II

-- P172: Pharmacy Lab II (as coordinator)
+- Pharmacy Lab II

 - Graduate Teaching:

-- PS8584: Advanced Drug ang Gene Delivery Systems (as co-coordinator)
+- Advanced Drug ang Gene Delivery Systems

-Research Focus & Interests
+Research Focus & Activities

 Dr. Ho-Lun Wong specializes in developing nanomedicine and targeted drug delivery, specifically, lipid-based and polymer/lipid hybrid nanosystems, to deliver small molecules, large molecules (e.g. RNA therapeutics and proteins) and their combinations for treatment of the diseases that are drug-resistant and/or poorly accessible by conventional drug therapy, with focus on the infectious diseases such as antibiotic-resistant bacteria and HIV.
 The key objective is to maximize delivery of drug to the desirable sites at desirable timing, so significantly enhanced efficacy and improved safety of treatment can become achievable.

-- Key Interests: Hybrid nanocarriers, lipid nanocarriers, targeted drug delivery, antibiotic-resistant bacterial diseases, HIV reservoir treatment
+Key Interests: Hybrid nanocarriers, lipid nanocarriers, targeted drug delivery, antibiotic-resistant bacterial diseases, HIV reservoir treatment

 Select Publications

-- Wu D, Si M, Xue HY, Khalili K, Kaminski R, Wong HL.
+- Wu D, Si M, Xue HY, Tran NT, Khalili K, Kaminski R, Wong HL.
 Lipid nanocarrier targeting activated macrophages for antiretroviral therapy of HIV reservoir.
-Nanomedicine.
-18(20):1343-1360, 2023. (lipid nanocarrier for HIV reservoir treatment)
+Nanomedicine (Lond).
+2023 Aug;18(20):1343-1360.

-Practice & Service
+Leadership & Service Experience

 - University Research and Creative Achievement Award Committee, Temple University